xray-imaging/2bm-docs/docs/source/ops/item_004.rst

     [user2bmb@arcturus]$ dmagic show
     [user2bmb@arcturus]$ dmagic tag

-you can also enter manually the user last name/email address then you can create standard (YYYY_MM/pi_last_name) user folders on petrel with:
+you can also enter manually the user last name/email address/YYYY-MM.

 Data management and sharing with users is manged by `Globus <https://dmagic.readthedocs.io/en/latest/index.html>`_.
 The Globus servers available at Argonnne are petrel#tomography and aps#data both accessible from the `Globus portal <https://www.globus.org/>`_.